-In 1984 Farmers Mutual Telephone created a cable television subsidiary called Shellsburg Cablevision, Inc. It now serves Shellsburg, Urbana, Alburnett, Central City, Robins, Center Point, and Coggon.
+In 1984 Farmers Mutual Telephone created a cable television subsidiary called Shellsburg Cablevision, Inc. It now serves Shellsburg, Urbana, Alburnett, Central City, Robins, and Center Point.

 March of 1989, Farmers Mutual Telephone drafted new Articles of Incorporation, and became Farmers Mutual Telephone Cooperative of Shellsburg.
 All members of the Cooperative now have membership certificates instead of stock in the company.